lclevy/canon_cr3/readme.md

 | 8            | long   | 1                   | ISO speed rating            |
 | 12           | byte[] | 16                  | unknown                     |

-CTMD record type 7, 8 and 9 format (Exif info):
+CTMD record type 7, 8 and 9 payload (Exif info):

 This is a block of Exif records.
 Each Exif record has this format: